traefik/traefik/docs/configuration/backends/file.md

-# File backends
+# File Backends

 Like any other reverse proxy, Træfik can be configured with a file.
 You have three choices:

+## Simple

-- simply add your configuration at the end of the global configuration file `traefik.toml`:
+Add your configuration at the end of the global configuration file `traefik.toml`:

 ```toml
 # traefik.toml